Why Doesn't My Makeup Last All Day? 6 Steps for Long-Lasting Foundation

 5. Apply a Transparent Matte Face Powder to Set Foundation

 After all of your makeup is in place, use a powder puff to pat the ULTRA Powder onto your entire face.
-It’s important to press the powder onto your skin in sections, rather than rub or dust it.
-This will thoroughly set the foundation, without causing streakiness.
+It’s important to press the powder onto your skin in sections, rather than rub, as this thoroughly sets foundation without causing streakiness.
 After you’ve patted the powder onto your skin, you can lightly go over your entire face with a fluffy brush to remove any excess.

 The ULTRA Powder can even help your lipstick last longer!
 Simply blot the first coat of lipstick with a tissue, dust some powder over your lips, and then apply another coat of lipstick.
 This will help the lipstick last twice as long, and it will be more resistant to transfer.